|3rd Time Pumpkin Pecan Loaf (Grain & Dairy Free)|

 But the thing is, in all of its crumbled glory, it tasted absolutely AMAZING.
 So amazing that even though I had my heart set on a bundt, I couldn't deprive y'all of the cake recipe.
 The next day, I picked myself up by my Dansko clogs, halved the recipe and threw it in a loaf tin with some pecans.

 And you can guess how things turned out, since I don't share anything with y'all that doesn't fall into the iwouldeatthiseveryday category.
 This is everything a Pumpkin Spice Loaf should be, lightly sweet, tender, moist and great for toasting with butter.
-Just take my word for it, or my husband's.
-He claimed it to be one of his favorite recipes of mine...this from the man who chooses ribeye as his bedtime snack.
+Just take my word for it.
 And of course, this is a truly nourishing treat!
 Using natural maple syrup, almond flour, local eggs pumpkin puree, this loaf offers quality protein, fiber, vitamins and minerals.